Module I

 Introductory Concepts in Dance Medicine

-The information covered in this course is presented in a format that is immediately applicable for healthcare practitioners and adjunct healthcare practitioners who already practice in or are interested in the field of dance medicine.
-This includes: physical therapists, physical therapy assistants, massage therapists, dance teachers, dance educators, Pilates instructors, Gyrotonic instructors, athletic trainers and physicians.
+The material is presented in a practical, clinically relevant format that can be applied immediately in professional settings.
+It is designed for healthcare and adjunct practitioners currently engaged in, or seeking to enter, the field of dance medicine, including physical therapists, physical therapist assistants, massage therapists, dance teachers and educators, Pilates and Gyrotonic instructors, athletic trainers, and physicians.

 Course Objectives